-New decade, new job.
-At the end of last year, I started looking for a new job, something I hadn’t done in almost five years.
-I’d been very involved with my company’s hiring process, helping design our technical interviews and running dozens of interviews for engineering and product team candidates at every level and role, so I thought was ready to be on the other side of the table.
+At the end of 2019, I started looking for a new software engineering job, something I hadn’t done in almost five years.
+I’d been very involved with my previous company’s hiring process, helping design our interview process and running dozens of interviews for engineering and product team candidates at every level and role, so I thought was ready to be on the other side of the table.

 I was working on a Rails project recently where we needed to 1) track the location of fine art delivery trucks and 2) give dispatchers visibility into which trucks were closest to a given location.
 Perfect use case for the Ruby